Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 The answer to both questions is yes, and it can be really damaging to partner(s) who must continually live through it.
 It can often devolve into depression, crippling the affairs of the affected party.

-It will be helpful to check out ways to handle depression in a relationship if you or your find yourself in this situation.
+It will be helpful to check out ways to handle depression in a relationship if you or someone you know finds themselves in this situation.

 5. When it dampens self-esteem